bonfire-engine/bonfire-engine.github.io/v3.0/doc/getting-started.md

   }
 ```

-And then you can see your player in the map and move that with directional of the Joystick.
+You can see your player in the map and move it with the directional Joystick.

-## Next step
+## Next steps

-Know all components that you can use in Bonfire [See here](doc/overview?id=overview)
+Familiarize yourself with all components that you can use in Bonfire [See here](doc/overview?id=overview)

-You might see all examples [here](doc/examples?id=bonfire-example).
+Or check out our examples [here](doc/examples?id=bonfire-example).